Primera Nacional: History

 It was created in 1986 to integrate unaffiliated clubs into the Argentine football structure, which until then had only participated in Nacional championships of Argentina's First Division tournament.
 It brought together teams from the old Primera B (until then, the second division) and regional leagues from several Argentine provinces.

 After the 1985–86 season, the Primera B Nacional became the second hierarchical league in Argentina's professional football, after the Primera División, and it is above the Torneo Federal A and the Primera B Metropolitana, the last one started to act as a third division for the teams directly affiliated to AFA.

 Beginning in the 2019–20 season, the name was changed dropping the B to simply be known as Primera Nacional.

 Format

-Thirty-seven teams play each other once for a total of thirty-six rounds.
-The top-placed team will be the champion and will also earn promotion to the Primera División.
-The teams placed from 2nd to 13th place will compete in the "Torneo Reducido" for the second promotion berth after the regular season ends, with the team placed 2nd entering in the third round, the team placed 3rd entering in the second round and the teams placed 4th to 13th entering in the first round.
+Thirty-six participating teams split into two zones of 18 teams, where they played against the other teams in their group twice: once at home and once away.
+However, interzonal matches between rival teams were played, although rival sides were still paired together for the season draw and drawn into different zones.
+Both zone winners played a final match on neutral ground to decide the first promoted team to the top flight for the following season, while the teams placed from second to eighth place in each zone played a knockout tournament (Torneo Reducido) for the second promotion berth along with the loser of the final between the zone winners.
+Four teams were relegated to the third-tier leagues, those being the bottom two teams from each zone.